shundezhang/kubedmp/README.md

 * kubedmp describe
 ```
 Show details of a specific resource.
 Print a detailed description of the selected resource.
-It can only show detais of one resource, whose type is either node/no, pod/po, service/svc, deployment/deploy, daemonset/ds or replicaset/rs.

 Usage:
   kubedmp describe TYPE RESOURCE_NAME [-n NAMESPACE]